SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- Not only will they not inherit the Kingdom of God (Gal.
 5:21), false professors will end up in the lake which burns with fire and brimstone forever. -->

-# Faith Without Good Deeds Is Not Genuine Faith
+# True Saving Faith Always RESULTS In Good Works

 The Bible says that faith without works is dead (James 2:20,26).
 It even goes as far as to say *"... a person is justified <span style="font-weight:bold;color:#800080;">by works</span> and not by faith alone."* (James 2:24 ESV).